Info

 Now displaying: Page 6

-Welcome to Dev Game Club, where this week we present a bonus interview with Remi Lacoste, who reflects on what it took to make the camera of Prince of Persia: Sands of Time, which was far more authored than previous 3rd person platformers and action adventures.
+Welcome to Dev Game Club, where this week we continue our series on Resident Evil 4.
+We take a little sidestep into the things that aren't mentioned in the manual, and then work through Chapter 4.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Next time: